theBrianCui/janitor/README.md

-Make sure you have `grunt-cli` installed:
+Make sure you have `npm` and `make` installed.
+Install dependencies with:

-    npm install -g grunt-cli

-Then, install project developer dependencies:

     npm install

+Build the WebExtension into `dist/` with

+    make

-Finally, build with
+Clean the build with

-    grunt
+    make clean